 “The new building will expand our ability to serve the local community and give students more opportunities for hands-on learning,” said Dr. Wallace Pond, USA’s chief executive officer.

 The University of St. Augustine for Health Sciences (USA) is a graduate institution that emphasizes health science education through innovative quality classroom and distance education.
 Founded in 1979, USA has locations in San Marcos, California; St. Augustine, Florida; and Austin, Texas.
-USA offers degree programs in physical therapy, occupational therapy, athletic training, education, health science and orthopaedic assistant, as well as residency, fellowship and continuing education programs.
+USA offers degree programs in physical therapy, occupational therapy, athletic training, education, health science as well as residency, fellowship and continuing education programs.
 It is a member of Laureate International Universities, a network of more than 80 institutions in 29 countries and one of the most significant global higher education providers for health sciences.
 For more information, visit www.usa.edu.